tambetm/pommerman-baselines/imitation_value/README.md

 | [Linear disc0.9](https://github.com/tambetm/pommerman-baselines/releases/download/single_600K_models/linearvalue.h5) | -0.980 | 92 | 0.007 | 0.452 | 0.307 | 0.455 | 0.310 |

 Observations:
- * Conv3x256 action prediction performance matches the previous model trained on Simple 600K dataset.
+ * Conv3x256 performance against three SimpleAgents matches the previous model trained on Simple 600K dataset.
  * Bigger model does not help much with 0.99 discount.
  * Using AlphaGoZero inspired model results in minor improvements in performance and it is unclear, if those weight over the increased time per step.
+ * Better action prediction accuracy does not mean better performance against three SimpleAgents.
+ * Validation set accuracy for Simple 600K dataset is lower, this might be caused by using different, cleaned validation set.
+Cleaned validation set does not include repeated actions, which might make prediction harder.

- * In the end I included couple of very simple and fast models.
+In the end I included couple of very simple and fast models.
 Links can be used to download corresponding weights.

 Continues with [MCTS experiments](../mcts_value).